White House Correspondents' Association ANNOUNCES ENTERTAINER FOR THE 2017 DINNER

 SCHOLARSHIPS for promising journalism students play an important part in the associations' mission.
 Read about the talented recipients who were honored and learn about our expanded scholarship program.

 We are proud to sponsor several prestigious professional journalism AWARDS that highlight our colleagues' significant accomplishments in the field.
 A CALL FOR SUBMISSIONS goes out in January, and awards are presented in the spring at the annual dinner.

-We are posting PRESS RELEASES and links to some representative NEWS and BLOGS produced by our members, to help keep you up-to-date on the most pressing issues of the day.
+We are posting PRESS RELEASES AND NEWS to help keep you up-to-date on current Association issues.

 We're usually the ones asking questions, but you may have a few for us.
-If so, please CONTACT THE WHCA℠.
+If so, please CONTACT THE WHCA.
 We'd enjoy hearing from you.

 White House press briefing, photo/Doug Mills, New York Times